End Times Issues

 16. Covenants - Introduction and some examples.
 PDF / JPEG

-17. Covenants made by Israel.
+17. Covenants made by Israel (with other nations).
 PDF / JPEG

 Most of the covenants (treaties, alliances, etc.) made between Israel and other nations were not good.
 Sometimes their responses to covenants already made were not good.
-Either way, we (people and nations) should learn from their example - normally by doing the opposite!
+Either way, we (people and nations) should learn from their example - normally by doing the opposite of what they did.

-18. Covenants made with God; eternal redemption.
+18. Covenants made with God; God's eternal plan of redemption (which many call a "covenant").
 PDF / JPEG

 21. The Flood and God's covenant with Noah.
 PDF / JPEG

-A look at the Flood that occurred in the days of Noah, why it was necessary (what the people were like - two viewpoints), and the covenant that God made with people (and with the whole world) after the Flood was over.
+A look at: (1) the Flood that occurred in the days of Noah, (2) why it was necessary (what the people were like - from two perspectives), and (3) the covenant that God made with people (and with the whole world) after the Flood was over.
 This covenant is still in effect today.

 22. The Abrahamic Covenant: Its context.
 PDF / JPEG